conda/conda-build/docs/source/resources/compiler-tools.rst

 With that warning in mind, let's look at good ways to customize Clang.

 1. Download or fork the code from https://github.com/anacondarecipes/aggregate.
-   The Clang package recipe is in the Clang folder.
+   The Clang package recipe is in the ``clang`` folder.
 The main material is in the llvm-compilers-feedstock folder.

 2. Edit ``clang/recipe/meta.yaml``::